xapian/xapian-docsprint/howtos/spelling.rst

 Dynamic spelling data
 ---------------------

-:xapian-class:`Xapian::TermGenerator` can be configured to automatically add words from indexed documents to the spelling dictionary::
+:xapian-class:`TermGenerator` can be configured to automatically add words from indexed documents to the spelling dictionary::

     Xapian::TermGenerator indexer;